Associate Director, Events and Community Programs

 The Opportunity

-The Associate Director will thoughtfully deliver meaningful engagement opportunities like UCC’s Signature events, Alumni and Community events, as well as other events and activities related to UCC’s Advancement initiatives.
-Expertly applying market research to identify the needs and interests of constituents, the Associate Director will provide strategic and relevant programming.
+The Associate Director will thoughtfully deliver UCC’s Signature events, Advancement events, Alumni events, and Community events, as well as other events and activities related to UCC’s Advancement initiatives.
+Expertly applying market research to identify the needs and interests of constituents, the Associate Director will deliver strategic and relevant programming to further UCC’s goals of engagement.
 A strong tactician, the Associate Director will oversee the entire event lifecycle including the development of innovative ideas, critical paths and budgets, assignment of responsibilities, management of logistics and execution, and event evaluation.

 Reporting to the Executive Director, Community Relations and responsible for the oversight of one direct report, the Associate Director will work collaboratively as a member of the Community Relations team, supporting all aspects of the Advancement office, with particular focus on initiatives created for alumni, parents, past parents, grandparents, and friends.